 In statistics, going from particular observations to general descriptions is called inference and learning is called estimation.
 Classification is called discriminant analysis in statistics (McLachlan 1992; Hastie, Tibshirani, and Friedman 2001).
 Before computers were cheap and abundant, statisticians could only work with small samples.
 Statisticians, being mathematicians, worked mostly with simple parametric models that could be analyzed mathematically.
 In engineering, classification is called pattern recognition and the approach is nonparametric and much more empirical (Duda, Hart, and Stork 2001; Webb 1999).
-Machine learning is related to artificial intelligence (Russell and Norvig 1995) because an intelligent system should be able to adapt to changes in its environment.
+Machine learning is related to artificial intelligence (Russell and Norvig 2002) because an intelligent system should be able to adapt to changes in its environment.
 Application areas like vision, speech, and robotics are also tasks that are best learned from sample data.
 In electrical engineering, research in signal processing resulted in adaptive computer vision and speech programs.
 Among these, the development of hidden Markov models (HMM) for speech recognition is especially important.

-In the late 1980s with advances in VLSI technology and the possibility of building parallel hardware containing thousands of processors, the field of artificial neural networks was reinvented as a possible theory to distribute computation over a large number of processing units (Bishop, 1995).
-Over time, it has been realized in the neural network community that most neural network learning algorithms have their basis in statistics-for example, the multilayer perceptron is another class of nonparametric estimator-and claims of brain-like computation have started to fade.
-Data mining is the name coined in the business world for the application of machine learning algorithms to large amounts of data (Weiss and Indurkhya 1998).
-In computer science, it is also called knowledge discovery in databases (KDD).
+In the late 1980s with advances in VLSI technology and the possibility of building parallel hardware containing thousands of processors, the field of artificial neural networks was reinvented as a possible theory to distribute computation over a large number of processing units (Bishop 1995).
+Over time, it has been realized in the neural network community that most neural network learning algorithms have their basis in statistics-for example, the multilayer perceptron is another class of non-parametric estimator-and claims of brainlike computation have started to fade.